Fowlart/startup_informer/readme.md

 - ~~Collect data in star table pattern database(users, messages)~~
 - ~~Adjust Linux deployment~~

-- implement the tf/idf algorithm to find keywords in each message within the concrete channel
+- Implement the tf/idf algorithm to find keywords in each message within the concrete channel
+  - automate the creation of Azure resources needed
   - explore using of https://sparknlp.org/

 - Group similar messages together